-Arc Flash PPE Elements
+Arc Flash PPE Overview

 Determining Appropriate PPE Levels

-- Incident Energy Analysis - the expected incident energy of an arc flash is calculated for each piece of equipment, according to its actual installation.
+- Incident Energy Analysis: The expected incident energy of an arc flash is calculated for each piece of equipment, according to its actual installation.
 The incident energy is then used to determine how much protection a worker would need.

-- Arc Flash PPE Categories - each piece of equipment is found on a set of tables in the standard.
+- Arc Flash PPE Categories: Each piece of equipment is found on a set of tables in the standard.
 The tables assign one of four categories to the equipment, with each category requiring a specific set of PPE and having a minimum arc rating for the clothing to be worn.

-The PPE tables provided in NFPA 70E are valid only for a limited range equipment and installations.
-Where the equipment or installation does not match one of the tables' entries, the analysis method is needed.
-Whichever method is used to decide on the appropriate level of PPE, that information needs to be posted on the equipment with an informative arc flash label.
+The PPE tables provided in NFPA 70E are valid only for a limited range of equipment and installations.
+Where the equipment or installation does not match one of the tables' entries, you should conduct an incident energy analysis.